 California Penal Code section 851.8 sets forth a procedure in which individuals may petition law enforcement or the

 District Attorney's Office to destroy arrest records in instances where no complaint is ever filed with the Court.

 If law enforcement or the District Attorney's Office does not respond to these petitions, individuals may then file

 the petition with the Court to obtain an order compelling the destruction of these arrest records.
 The petition is

 entitled "Petition to Seal & Destroy Arrest Records Pursuant to 851.8 of the California Penal Code" and is available

 by clicking here.
 If filing this petition

-with the Court, it must be filed in person in the Criminal Clerk’s Office.
+with the Court, it must be filed in person in the Civil Clerk’s Office, Room 113.
 It will be forwarded to a judicial officer

 to determine whether to grant or deny the petition.